 Trust us, you will thank as later.
 So get your hands dirty and learn how to fix a puncture.
 This cycling tips for beginners will set you apart from the rest.

-Bicycle road safety cycling tips for beginners:
+Bicycle road safety cycling tips for beginners in India:

 18. Be safe: